 Analog or digital watches are permitted (without a calculator function).
 Smart watches are not permitted (including Apple watches, Fitbits, and similar brands).
-Only fitness/activity/step trackers without Internet capabilities are permitted.

 Only school approved items listed within this dress code are permitted to be worn inside the classrooms.
 All other outerwear may only be worn during recess or for outside activities.